abhirup-m/abhirup-m.github.io/_posts/2022-05-15-MCKondo-Work.md

 ---
-layout: article
-title: "New work: On the Multi-channel Kondo problem"
+title: "[New work] On the Multi-channel Kondo problem"
 permalink: /mckondo/
 tags:
   - work
   - arxiv-upload
+categories:
+  - update

 ---